Looking to make the leap to solar power? Look no further than your very own garden shed!

-Why add Solar Panels to a shed?
+Why Add Solar Panels to a Shed?

 This is simply because solar panels want to be facing the sun for as much of the day as possible.
 In the UK, the best direction to get as much sun as possible is directly south.
-This will be especially effective over the summer, when we get the most hours of sunlight all year.
+This will be especially effective over the summer when we get the most hours of sunlight all year.

 What kind of shed is best for solar panels?

-While it’s true that just about any shed can handle solar power systems, the best sheds for solar panel kits are ones with a large roof at a good angle.

-A large roof is better, of course, because you’ll be able to get more solar panels on it!
+Any shed can handle solar power systems, but the best ones for solar panel kits are ones with a large roof at a good angle.
+This is mainly because you’ll be able to get more solar panels on it!

-When it comes to solar energy, the more panels the merrier you’ll be.
-More panels mean greater electricity production – which means more money saved (or gained) for you!
+When it comes to solar energy, the more panels, the merrier you’ll be.
+More panels mean greater electricity production – which means more money saved for you!

 Is it worth buying a shed just for solar panels?

 This one depends on you and your needs.
-If you already need a shed and have also been looking to add solar panels to your home, then there’s no better choice than ticking off both at once!
-In other cases, it might be worth buying a shed for solar panels if you know that they’ll generate lots more electricity being placed on a shed.
+For instance, you need a shed and have also been looking to add solar panels to your home.
+Then there’s no better choice than ticking off both at once!
+In other cases, it might be worth buying a shed for solar panels if they’ll generate more electricity in the shed.

-Combine solar panels’ good lifetime of around 25 to 30 years and our amazing 10-year Guarantee on all tongue & groove sheds, and you’ll be buying an energy solution that pays for itself!
+Combine solar panels’ good lifetime of 25 to 30 years and our 10-year guarantee on all tongue & groove sheds.
+And voila!
+You’ll be buying an energy solution that pays for itself!

 Installing Panels on a Shed

-Deciding how many solar panels to install.
+Deciding how many solar panels to install

-While this is limited by the size of your shed’s roof, you might not want to install more panels than you’ll feasibly be using.
+While this is limited by the size of your shed’s roof, you might not want to install more panels than you’ll be using.
 You also don’t want to install more than your shed roof can structurally support.